 ECSS-Q-ST-60_0480070

-Prior to procurement of components (or before equipment CDR, at the latest), the approval process by the customer shall be organized as follows:
+The approval process by the customer depends on the part qualification status and shall be organized as follows:

-Annex DTable 7-1Annex DA PAD in conformance with Annex D (or information included in the DCL) is required for space qualified parts when:
+Space qualified parts: Space qualified parts listed in the DCL are approved through the DCL review except in the following cases where a PAD in conformance with ECSS-Q-ST-60 Annex D is delivered for customer's approval:

 additional controls are required (e.g. precap, buy-off, LAT or LVT, RVT, DPA),

 used outside the specified limits,

 specific tests are required during procurement as per Table 7-1,

-pure tin is used inside or outside the part.

-All other space qualified parts listed in the DCL are approved through the DCL review,

-For any other part a PAD, in conformance with Annex D is required,

-For any commercial part, a Justification Document, as per ECSS-Q-ST-60-13 (clause 4.2.4), is required, instead of a PAD.
+Other Hirel parts: A PAD in accordance with Q-ST-60 Annex D delivered to customer for customer’s approval

+Commercial parts: A Justification Document in accordance with Q-ST-60-13 Annex F is delivered to customer for customer’s approval.

 ECSS-Q-ST-60_0480071

 In case the evaluation results are changing the procurement conditions documented in the PAD or the JD (as per clause 4.2.3.1), a new revision of PAD or the JD shall be submitted to the customer for approval.

+The parts approval process, including PAD and JD approval, shall be completed prior to CDR, or MRR for recurring units if there is no CDR.

 Component procurement

 General